|Plank Road in Spotsylvania, 1863|

-Fifty years ago that land was farmed by Tommy and Ethel Burns and their grandson Steve, who was my age.
+Fifty years ago that land was farmed by Tommy and Ethel Byrne and their grandson Steve Kibler (now long departed from this life), who was my age.
 Steve and I and the Carver boys used to play in that field in summer and build snow forts in winter.
 We used to build dams in the creek in the shade of the sycamore by Old Plank Road.
-We shot broomstraw arrows with home made bows.
+We shot broom straw arrows with home made bows.
 We built a club house among the hay bales in the barn.

 Gone, now.
 All gone.